spakov/furminal/README.md

 ```

 ## Architecture
-There are several major components of w6t:
+There are several major components of Furminal:
 - **Terminal**, which provides `TerminalControl`
   - **AnsiProcessor**, responsible for translating ANSI into events (and vice versa)
   - **ConPTY**, an interface with the Windows pseudoconsole API